highcharts4gwt/generator/README.md

 GwtHighcharts
 =============

-This project is about creating an auto-generated GWT highcharts wrapper
+This project is about creating an auto-generated GWT highcharts wrapper.

+To know more about Highcharts please have a look to [the official web page](http://www.highcharts.com/products/highcharts)

 This project has been created as an alternative to moxie highcharts wrapper [Sourceforge sources](http://sourceforge.net/projects/gwt-highcharts/)  [http://www.moxiegroup.com/moxieapps/gwt-highcharts/](http://www.moxiegroup.com/moxieapps/gwt-highcharts/)